Chinese Summer Camp Activities

-You will learn survival Chinese plus additional vocabulary that will allow you to communicate more effectively and have meaningful conversations with the local people.
+Campers will learn survival Chinese plus additional vocabulary that will allow them to communicate more effectively and have meaningful conversations with the local people.

-Kids will learn how to write and recognise Chinese characters.
-With a focus on most commonly-used characters, campers will be able to recognise shop names, read a menu and write basic characters.
+Campers also learn how to write and recognize Chinese characters.
+With a focus on most commonly-used characters, they will be able to recognize shop names, read a menu and write basic characters.

 Topic Chinese Class

-In this class, practising and improving speaking is the main aim.
+In this class, the main study goal is to practice and improve speaking.
 A different topic will be discussed each lesson, ranging from introductions to birthdays and everything in between.

 Students will act out scenes from a Chinese storybook or movie.
 This technique is great for improving speaking and listening skills, as well as building up confidence using Chinese in real life.

 Real World Practice

 Campers will take trips off campus to places where they can use the vocabulary they have been learning.
 Activities include buying vegetables at the market or buying museum entrance tickets.

 We use a variety of methods, like games, story telling, etc., depending on the students’ learning styles to make lessons more engaging and interesting, and thus encourage learning.